-This curriculum provides you with comprehensive information on the Master's program in Food Science and Engineering for all students beginning their studies in the winter semester 2021/22.
+This curriculum provides you with comprehensive information on the Master's program in Food Science and Engineering.
+It contains information on the course structure and summarizes the most important examination regulations.

 Please keep in mind that all information in this guide is subject to change.
 For the latest information please visit the website of the University of Hohenheim at www.uni-hohenheim.de.